kism/dotfiles/Manjaro.md

+# My setup for Manjaro (Desktop, you are pretty cooked if you run it on a server tbh)
-# My setup for manjaro, might need to change a few things in the i3 dotfiles if you are on x86/amd64 software
+Might need to change a few things in the i3 dotfiles if you are on x86/amd64 software
 ## i3 and friends

   sudo pacman -S i3 i3blocks i3status dmenu picom nitrogen volumeicon vim zsh htop git

+## Important other things you need to do